nagasella/esa/README.md

 using entity_table = esa::entity_table<2, 2, 1, 0, 0>;
 ```

-This means that our `entity_table` can contain at most 2 entities, 2 components and 1 updater.
-Other ESA objects (namely entity updaters, cached queries and cached apply objects) need to be parametrized only in terms of the maximum number of entities. (see [queries](#queries) and [apply](#apply) sections)
+This means that an `entity_table` can contain at most 2 entities, 2 components and 1 updater.
+Other ESA objects (namely entity updaters, [cached queries]((#queries)) and [cached apply objects](#apply)) need to be parametrized only in terms of the maximum number of entities.

 ## More about components

-Components contain data for entities, and they represents _columns_ of the entity table: at the crossing of each column (component ID) and row (entity ID) there is the component for that entity.
+Components contain data for entities, and they represent the _columns_ of an entity table: at the crossing of each column (component ID) and row (entity ID) there is a component for an entity.
 Out of all the components available in an entity table, each entity will own only some of them.
-Components can be of any data type, both simple (`int`, `bool`, ...) or complex (`struct`, etc).
-You may have more than one component with the same data type.
-Each component should have an integer index associated, called [tag](#tags-and-updaters).
-Such index should be unique for each component, and should be between `0` and the maximum number of components defined for your table (as explained in the [previous section](#more-about-entity-tables)).
+Components can be of any data type, both simple (`int`, `bool`, ...) or complex (`struct`, ...).
+More than one component with the same data type is allowed; however, each component should have an associated integer index, called [tag](#tags-and-updaters).
+Such index should be between `0` and the maximum number of components allowed for the table (as explained in the [previous section](#more-about-entity-tables)).
 In the example above, we have:

 ```cpp
 #define VELOCITY 0